Disability: Definitions and Models

 - [ADA] [Americans with Disabilities Act of 1990, As Amended

-- American Philosophical Association Newsletters, Spring 2000, 99(2).
-This includes (among others) newsletters on: Philosophy and the Black Experience; Feminism and Philosophy; Philosophy and Lesbian, Gay, Bisexual, and Transgender Issues; Hispanic/Latino Issues in Philosophy.
+- American Philosophical Association Studies (formerly Newsletters), These includes (among others) studies/newsletters on: Philosophy and the Black Experience; Feminism and Philosophy; Philosophy and Lesbian, Gay, Bisexual, and Transgender Issues; Hispanic/Latino Issues in Philosophy.

 - Disability Discrimination Act 1995, United Kingdom